Quick Summary of Re:CREATORS Episode 14

 The pleasant group dynamic was starting to fray before Shunma Suruga just picked up one of Marine’s pens and started drawing (11:08).
 I’d never dream of touching another artist’s tools — some artists are pretty touchy about that!
 But then Yatouji Ryou bluntly criticized the plot that Matsubara and Masaaki Nakanogane had been piecing together, and tempers flared.
 That, too, is typical of creative meetings, and it takes a strong leader to keep people focused and feeling respected.
 I really got the sense that Matsubara and Nakanogane weren’t confident in their ideas, but when Ryou attacked those ideas so aggressively, the natural response was to become defensive.
 That might be the real enemy, here.
 Sure, Altair’s a threat, but if our heroes can’t bring all of their talent to bear, Altair might win by default.

 Right on the heels of winning “Cute Moment of the Episode,” Marine goes on to win “Most Heart-Breaking Moment of the Episode” (12:01) when she runs out of the room, still clutching her stuffed bunny.
 Seeing Suruga so quickly and (seemingly) effortlessly dash off a drawing of Blitz Talker made her feel hopelessly inadequate.
 I just wanted to give her a big hug!
-But then she might feel like I was condescending or sometime.
+But then she might feel like I was condescending or something.
 Seriously, how do humans even communicate anymore?
 There’s so much room for miscommunication!**

 Suruga was so into the creative flow of her drawing that she had no idea she’s hurt Marine’s feelings (12:15).
 This series shows an expert hand in presenting artists of various types.
 It really is a love letter from creators to creators.